New Women: Reception

-When new women was released in 1935, the film was interpreted by many as an example of the leftward development of Cai's politics on the traditional constraints on women in mass media and urban society.
+When New Women was released in 1935, the film was interpreted by many as an example of the leftward development of Cai's politics on the traditional constraints on women in mass media and urban society.
 One newspaper reviewer praised "the number of films with 'the woman question' as their subject over the past few years" and declared that "it is inevitable that this kind of film would go on to influence many aspects of the women's movement to come."
-'The woman question' or funu wenti, was centred around the discussion of love, marriage, education and employment for women.
+'The woman question' was centred around the discussion of love, marriage, education and employment for women.
 The term "new women" also symbolized the start of modernist discourse in China.
-Post release of the film, critics were “quick to compare the three kinds of women and to try to identify who the new woman might be."
-Newspaper reviews were published to prototype these “new women” figures into their respective social strata.
-Zhang Xiuzhen is a college graduate (undoubtedly the daughter of a capitalist family), but she is willing to be a man's plaything all her life as Mrs. Wang of the comprador class.
+Following the release of the film, critics were “quick to compare the three kinds of women and to try to identify who the new woman might be."
+Newspaper reviews analyse these “new women” figures within their respective social strata: Zhang Xiuzhen is a college graduate (undoubtedly the daughter of a capitalist family), but she is willing to be a man's plaything all her life as Mrs. Wang of the comprador class.
 Li Aying has her roots in the working class, combating the hostile environment in her struggle.
 Wei Ming's background seems to be somewhere between the former two women and, because of that, she comes to be incapable of extricating herself from the sad fate of the wavering petit bourgeois.The release of New Women was marred by a backlash from the press who objected to their profession's unflattering portrayal in the film.
-When the film opened in Shanghai the commercial press took the film's narrative to task for depicting the news media as slanderous.
-The Journalists’ Union loudly protested the film's characterization of their trade and the spectre of negative publicity pressured Lianhua studio into making an open apology.
+In Shanghai, the commercial press criticized the film for depicting the news media as slanderous.
+The Journalists' Union protested the film's characterization of their trade, and the spectre of negative publicity pressured Lianhua studio into making an open apology.

 The portrayal of the new woman by Ruan Linyu was also heavily criticized for her way of life and using “suicide as the ultimate way of protesting against discrimination and gossip.”
-In an attempt to clear away accusations that the movie was “condoning” the suicide of New Women, the producers made a public relations show of their virtue by agreeing to screen the film at a fundraiser for a women's educational centre on International Women's Day, March 8.
-The target of much of their ire became the suicide of the film's star, Ruan Lingyu exactly one month after the movie premiered.
-The reception and publicity the film received was directly tied to Ruan's suicide by overdosing on barbiturates.
+In an attempt to clear accusations that the movie was “condoning” the suicide of New Women, the producers agreed to screen the film at a fundraiser for a women's educational centre on International Women's Day, March 8.

+The suicide of the film's star, Ruan Lingyu, by barbituate overdose exactly one month after the movie premiered caused further controversy.
 Her death was purportedly due to the gossip and exposure surrounding her personal life.
 In her final note, she stated, "Gossip is a fearful thing", attributing her suicide to the same kind of media harassment her character Wei Ming experienced.
 The idea of the protagonist's "crisis in subjectivity" was brought to life by Ruan's suicide.
 It provoked much debate in the Shanghai news media on the controversy over the representation and status of women in popular culture and shed a light on the increasing feminist problems of modernity.
-Much discussion surrounded the similarities between Ai Xia, Ruan, and her character Wei Ming, all sources of scrutiny in 'the woman question' of urban China in the 1930s.
-Some criticised the representation of new woman in the film as not focusing on family duties and pressured the idea of an independent new woman, conveying the traditional Chinese ideals which needed reformation.
+Much discussion surrounded the similarities between Ai Xia, Ruan Lingyu, and her character Wei Ming, all sources of scrutiny in 'the woman question' of urban China in the 1930s.